 Social Determinants of Health

 Public health research shows that addressing the social determinants of health can have a major impact on improving population health and decreasing health disparities.
-National initiatives are underway to research the roles health care organizations can play in these efforts.
-Tax-exempt hospitals, given federal requirements around community health needs assessments and implementation strategies, are viewed as important partners.
+Tax-exempt hospitals, given federal requirements around community health needs assessments and implementation strategies, are important partners in addressing the social drivers of health.

 What are the Social Determinants of Health?